hartwigmedical/hmftools/sage/README.md

 SNVs and MNVs are located by comparing the bases in every aligned region (flags `M`, `X` or `=`) with the provided reference genome.
 MNVs can be of up to 3 bases, with 2 SNVs split by 1 reference base also treated as a 3 base MNV.  ie, MNVs with CIGARs `1X1M1X` and `3X` are both considered valid MNVs of length 3.

+Longer insertions or duplications may be aligned by BWA as a soft clipping instead of as an insertion in the bam file.
+To ensure these insertions are captured, SAGE also searches for candidates in soft clipping by taking the first 10 bases of the reference genome at the location of the soft clip and testing for an exact match in the soft clip sequence at least 5 bases from the soft clip site (implying an insertion of at least 5 bases).

-SAGE tallies the raw ref/alt support and base quality and selects the most frequently found read context of each variant.
+For each candidate, SAGE tallies the raw ref/alt support and base quality and selects the most frequently found read context of each variant.
 As each variant can potentially have multiple read contexts due to sequencing errors or sub-clonal populations, SAGE also allows additional read contexts as candidates IF there are at least max(25% max support,3) reads with full CORE and FLANK support for that read context.
 Multiple read contexts may be possible for example where a germline HET SNV overlaps read context with a germline HOM SNV or when a somatic subclonal SNV overlaps read context with a somatic clonal SNV.
 If a variant does not have at least one complete read context (including flanks) it is discarded.

 The variants at this stage have the following properties available in the VCF: